MilanStaffehl/numdantic/README.md

 > [!NOTE]
 >
 > Depending on your version of `numpy`, using these generic scalar types to *create* arrays may be deprecated.
 You will get a corresponding runtime warning if you use them to instantiate an array.
 As a result, you might also get such a warning when you use a scalar generic inside a `pydantic` validator and the validator attempts to create an array using the generic as dtype.
-In such a case, you can either suppress this warning, or choose another appropriate scalar dtype.
+In such a case, you can either suppress this warning, or choose an explicit scalar dtype.
 The latter is recommended.
-In *type annotations*, the generic scalars are all fine and should cause no problems.
+In *type annotations*, the generic scalars should cause no problems.

 ### Behavior in lax vs. strict mode